Default head and shoulder profile picture

 • PGCHE and HEA Senior Fellowship

-• HEE Advancing Anti-Racism in Undergraduate AHP Training Educational Symposium (June 2022): ‘Bridging the Gap to Leadership – A collaborative interprofessional placement to enhance BAME students’ practice placement experiences’
+• HEE Advancing Anti-Racism in Undergraduate AHP Training Educational Symposium (June 2022): ‘Bridging the Gap to Leadership

-• Building Bridges Conference, Crete (July 2017): ‘An Evaluation of The Sleep Project for Unaccompanied Asylum-Seeking Children in Kent’, Keynote Speaker
+• Building Bridges Conference, Crete (July 2017): ‘An evaluation of The Sleep Project for unaccompanied asylum-seeking children in Kent’, Keynote Speaker

-• The National Association of Educators in Practice (NAEP) Conference (April 2017): ‘The Development of Interprofessional Practice Support’
+• The National Association of Educators in Practice (NAEP) Conference (April 2017): ‘The development of interprofessional practice support’

-• BASW Conference (July 2016): ‘Applying Theories of Loss, Grief and Bereavement to Forced Migrants: Confounding Grief’
+• BASW Conference (July 2016): ‘Applying theories of loss, grief and bereavement to forced migrants: confounding grief’

-• SWAN Conference (Apr 2015): ‘Migration and Voluntary Return’
+• SWAN Conference (Apr 2015): ‘Migration and voluntary return’

-• RCN Conference (Mar 2015): ‘Partners in Practice: Educating for Health and Social Care Integration’
+• RCN Conference (Mar 2015): ‘Partners in practice: Educating for health and social care integration’

+I was Project Lead of a 2-year realist evaluation project developing a sustainable model of support for our health and social care students and new registrants as they transition into practice, funded by NHSE (2022-24).
 I have been a co-investigator of two research surveys: ‘Understanding the experiences of Black, Asian, Mixed Heritage and Other Minoritised Ethnic students within health and social care practice learning environments’; and ‘Understanding the experiences of practice educators in supporting ethnically diverse students within the practice learning environment’ (both HEE-funded).

 I received an Early Researcher Grant (2016) and co-published ‘Evaluation of the Sleep Project for Unaccompanied Asylum-seeking Children in Kent’, in collaboration with Sussex NHS Partnership Trust.